Band Offers Skills That Can Last a Lifetime

 Concert Band: Where It All Begins

 Concert bands typically offer the most diverse group of students and are often the starting point in a musician’s career.
-These bands can be formed as early as 4th or 5th grade (in our school, we referred to this as our “Cadet” band), but quite often they are offered in 6th, 7th, and 8th grade.
+These bands can be formed as early as 4th or 5th grade (often referred to as a “Cadet” band), but quite often they are offered in 6th, 7th, and 8th grade.

-These bands are typically non-exclusionary and welcome students of all playing levels and instruments, with a focus on student improvement, both as an individual musician and as part of a larger group.
+These bands are typically non-exclusionary and welcome students of all playing levels and instruments, with a focus on student improvement, both as individual musicians and as part of a larger group.

 Jazz Band